imranmukhtar6/Pro-Tips-for-Ethereum-Wallet-Management/recommended-wallet-setups/introduction.md

 6. [Tails OS](https://tails.boum.org/)<sup>2</sup>

 ## Footnotes
-1 - This is the first major chapter where we discuss in detail about Ledger Nano S, but we haven't really talked about what the Ledger Nano S *is*, allowing people to decide whether they should prefer using hardware or an offline wallet.
+1 - This is the first major chapter where we discuss in detail about Ledger Nano S, but we haven't really talked about what the Ledger Nano S *is*, allowing people to decide whether they should prefer using hardware or an offline air-gapped computer.
 2 - I added in the sixth tool (Tails OS) in case we want to move this chapter to the beginning of the book rather than the end.